 The second element that we are implementing is a request for submitters to organize their submissions chronologically and making it mandatory on Value Pricing submissions.
 The advent of group submissions organized on Facebook or Instagram have contributed greatly to the number of bulk orders we receive that contain a wide variety of cards all in a single submission.
 PSA has people in the Specs and Grading departments that specialize in certain areas of the hobby – vintage, modern, TCG, etc. When a 500-card submission comes in that contains, for example, 1933 Goudey baseball, 1963 Fleer football, 2019 Panini basketball, 1978 Star Wars and a range of Pokémon cards, it cannot be easily broken up so that the cards can go to the most knowledgeable staff members and graders, and thus it takes longer for those orders to move through the system.
 By having cards submitted in a more orderly fashion, they can be assigned for processing in a timelier manner.

 Join the PSA Team

-Lastly, PSA has been growing and developing the Specs Department.
-On March 1, 2020, PSA employed 20 people in the Specs Department.
-As of July 1, that number had increased to 42 individuals with an additional four on the way, and new positions being added regularly.
-If you are interested in a position in the PSA Specs Department, please apply on our careers page.
-Additionally, the department now runs day, swing and night shifts, Monday through Saturday, to keep up with demand.
+Lastly, PSA has been growing and developing the Research Department.
+Since January of this year, the Research Department has hired 57 individuals, with new positions being added regularly.
+If you are interested in a position in the PSA Research Department, plese visit PSAcard.com/careers to apply.
+Additionally, the department now runs both day and swing shifts, Monday through Friday, to keep up with demand.

 The trust and business given to us by the trading card community is not something PSA takes lightly or is willing to compromise.
 So we continue to hire new employees and refine our processes in a continuous effort to better serve our customers.
 It is a challenging position to be in, but one that we have been granted after decades of providing the best third-party grading service in the hobby.
 We take great pride in our position within the trading card world and refuse to rest on our laurels.